Geospatial Information Science and Technology (Gist)

 - Department of Chemistry and Geosciences

-Geospatial Information Systems Technology (G.I.S.T.) is used virtually everywhere.
+Geospatial Information Science and Technology (G.I.S.T.) is used virtually everywhere.
 It converts remote sensing information provided by satellites and imagery into digital data.
 Data that helps drivers find their destinations, warns us of approaching storms, locates energy resources, tracks global warming and provides intelligence for national security.
 The ability to collect and analyze geospatial data is a valued skill set for businesses, urban planning, agriculture, scientific research, the military and a wide-range of organizations throughout the world.

 Through classroom and computer lab experiences, you’ll learn to use specialized program software to collect, convert, and integrate geographical data into digital form.
 You’ll become proficient at using geospatial data to produce data layers, maps, tables and reports.
 Upon completion you can apply for entry-level positions such as: